Western Engineer: Voyages

-The first voyage of the Western Engineer began on May 5, 1819 under command of Major Long.
+The first voyage of the Western Engineer began on May 5, 1819 under Long's command.
 With scholars, officers and artillerists aboard and followed by keelboats with troops from the 6th U.S. Infantry, it took her 36 days down the Ohio and up the Mississippi.
-At Maysville, Kentucky strong winds pushed her into the riverside, but she passed the Falls of the Ohio (at present Louisville, Kentucky) without difficulties and reached Saint Louis on June 9, 1819.
+At Maysville, Kentucky strong winds pushed her into the riverside, but she passed the Falls of the Ohio (at present-day Louisville, Kentucky) without difficulties and reached Saint Louis on June 9, 1819.

 The second voyage began on June 21, 1819 as part of the Yellowstone expedition.
 Going upriver on the Missouri the small Western Engineer was slowed by strong counter-currents and hindered by sandbars and log jams of driftwood.
-The valves of her engine fatigued by the sand in the river water used in her engines became fatigued by the alluvial sand in the river water used in her boilers.
+The valves of her engine became fatigued by the alluvial sand in the river water used in her boilers.
 She reached Fort Lisa close to present day Omaha Nebraska on September 9, 1819.
-The scientific party of the expedition then went into winter quarters at a point Major Long called Engineer Cantonment.
+The scientific party of the expedition then went into winter quarters at a point Long called Engineer Cantonment.

 The failure of the steamboats of the military party to follow Western Engineer led to a change of plans for the scientific party.
-It would leave the Western Engineer and proceed on foot along the Platte River towards the Rocky Mountain on what would become Long's Expedition of 1820.
-In the spring of 1820, Major Long therefore handed over the command of the Western Engineer to Lieutenant Graham and ordered him to proceed to Saint Louis.
+It would leave the Western Engineer and proceed on foot along the Platte River towards the Rocky Mountains on what would become Long's Expedition of 1820.
+In the spring of 1820, Long therefore handed over the command of the Western Engineer to Graham and ordered him to proceed to Saint Louis.

-After arriving at Saint Louis, Lieutenant Graham then followed orders and took the Western Engineer on her fourth voyage; up the Mississippi to the Des Moines Rapids and then down to Cape Girardeau, while charting the course of the river.
-At the end of this voyage, Major Long wanted her to return to Pittsburgh, but the water stage on the Ohio was too low even for the Western Engineer to undertake this voyage, and she was left at Smithland, Kentucky.
+After arriving at Saint Louis, Graham followed orders and took the Western Engineer on her fourth voyage; up the Mississippi to the Des Moines Rapids and then down to Cape Girardeau, while charting the course of the river.
+At the end of this voyage, Long wanted her to return to Pittsburgh, but the water stage on the Ohio was too low even for the Western Engineer, and she was left at Smithland, Kentucky.